nubenetes/awesome-kubernetes/docs/serverless.md

 * [docs.google.com: Serverless Guide to Success 2021](https://docs.google.com/document/u/0/d/1VEkUvTbqxfC1XyVGb2Z3DtEk9NA1M6PJpeCqEYRATLM/mobilebasic)
 * [vimal-dwarampudi.medium.com: Serverless Architecture design on major clouds](https://vimal-dwarampudi.medium.com/serverless-architecture-design-on-major-clouds-8c53c2aa62d2)
 * [dzone: Serverless Guide for Everyone 🌟](https://dzone.com/articles/serverless-guide-for-everyone) Learn everything you need to know about Serverless, including case studies, essential concepts, guidelines, and best practices.
+* [dzone: When to Use Serverless, and When to Use Kubernetes 🌟](https://dzone.com/articles/when-to-use-serverless-when-to-use-kubernetes) If you are stuck at a crossroads and need some help deciding, here are some conditions which might help you make your selection.

 ### Microservices vs. Serverless
 * [fathomtech.io: Microservices vs. Serverless](https://fathomtech.io/blog/microservices-vs-serverless/)